 - Julia Roberts’ first TV series Homecoming, based on the popular podcast

 - Tom Clancy’s Jack Ryan is a reinvention of the famed and lauded Tom Clancy hero, with a modern sensibility.
 It centers on Jack Ryan, who plays an up-and-coming CIA analyst thrust into a dangerous field assignment for the first time.
 The one-hour, eight-episode dramatic series stars John Krasinski as Jack Ryan, Wendell Pierce (The Wire) as James Greer, and Abbie Cornish as Cathy Mueller.

 - You Were Never Really Here, starring Joaquin Phoenix and directed by Lynne Ramsay will released in theaters in April 2018, before coming to Prime in October the same year.

 - Charlize Theron, David Oyelowo, Joel Edgerton, and Amanda Seyfried star in the action-comedy Gringo, which hit theaters in March 2018, and was made available on Prime in August the same year.

 - The Romanoffs from Matt Weiner, the creator of Mad Men

-- Don’t Worry, He Won’t Get Far on Foot, starring Joaquin Phoenix, received critical acclaim at Sundance, and was release theatrically in July 2018, before joining other Amazon Original Movies on Prime Video at the end of the same year.
+- Don’t Worry, He Won’t Get Far on Foot, starring Joaquin Phoenix, received critical acclaim at Sundance, and was released theatrically in July 2018, before joining other Amazon Original Movies on Prime Video at the end of the same year.